spacetelescope/jdat_notebooks/docs/notebooks.rst

 `Jupyter Installation page <https://jupyter.org/install>`_.

-We also strongly recommend using `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ for managing environments.
+We also strongly recommend using an environment managing tool for keeping track of dependencies and preventing conflicts.
+Options include the `venv` package and `pip` tools in the python standard library, or the `Conda <https://docs.conda.io/projects/conda/en/latest/index.html>`_ tool combined with the `conda-forge` package index.
 If you need instructions on how to setup Conda, please see the Conda's `Getting Started <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_ documentation.

 .. important::